libdns/westcn/README.md

 This package implements the [libdns interfaces](https://github.com/libdns/libdns) for [west.cn](https://west.cn), allowing you to manage DNS records.

-This package references and uses the implementation of [lego](https://github.com/go-acme/lego).

 ## Authenticating

 To authenticate you need to supply your Username and APIPassword to the Provider.